navcoin/NavHub/content/news/2018-06-06-navcoin-core-4-2-0-released-navcoin-around-the-world.md

 ### Content updates

 As part of the work being done to refresh NavCoin.org and NavHub.org a page has been added that shows merchants how to accept NavCoin at their shop or online store.
-See the page here and maybe share it with a retailer you know.
+See the page here and maybe share it with a retailer you know:

 <https://navhub.org/how-to-accept-navcoin/>

 There is also a new section on the NavCoin.org website to house release notes for updates to the core protocol.
-You can find the notes for NavCoin Core 4.2.0 there now
+You can find the notes for NavCoin Core 4.2.0 there now:

 <https://navcoin.org/notices/>